 The Master, Wardens and Court of Assistants send their best wishes to all members of the Company, hoping that you stay safe and well and looking forward to seeing you all again “in the flesh” before too long.

 KNIT FOR THE COMMUNITY

-Starting during the lockdown we have been encouraging all our members, especially seasoned knitters, to support an initiative to knit woollen squares, which can then be put together to make blankets for charities.
+We have been encouraging all our members and friends, especially seasoned knitters, to support an initiative to knit woollen squares, which can then be put together to make blankets for charities.
 Past Master Liz Green was interviewed about the campaign on the BBC East Midlands Today programme and her interview can be seen here.
 East Midlands Today has recently broadcast a follow-up news report which you can see here.